HUSTNO1WXY/FineFormer/README.md

 ### About training

 Due to the limited computational resources, the images are resized to `640x640` during training.
-You are suggested to use the larger sizes, which has been proven to improve the performance.
+You are suggested to use the larger sizes since many works have proven that the large sizes can improve the performance.

 ### A note on correction